 CIMC has been a refuge for silent practice and support to thousands of practitioners over the years.
-The many practice groups, workshops, retreats and community groups offered create a thriving, busy, dharma center.
+The many practice groups, workshops, retreats and affinity groups offered create a thriving, busy, dharma center.
 Yet, seeking a balance between providing a space for silent practice, and providing space for “talking” activities that build community and connection has always been a challenge.

 One form that has evolved for enriching individual practice and building a community of like-minded meditators is to form small groups that meet regularly outside of the Center, usually in each other’s homes.
 Made up of meditators who want to practice together in the Vipassana style that is taught at CIMC, these groups can be a valuable resource for supporting our own and each other’s practice.
 Many have formed over the past 30 years, often comprised of friends or acquaintances who met each other in classes at the Center.
 They may go by different names: practice groups, covenant groups, dharma groups, sanghas.
 One popular name is a “KM group” which is short for kalyana mitta group.
 Kalyana Mitta means “spiritual friend” in the Pali language.

 Useful information about kalyana mitta groups and how they can be structured is available from Spirit Rock Meditation Center: Kalyana Mitta Guidelines.
 There are other ways of organizing and facilitating a group than the two-facilitator model that is used at Spirit Rock.
 Some groups are more peer led, with the facilitation tasks rotating.
 Groups might gather once a week, every two weeks or once a month.
 Generally, there will be sitting time at the beginning, followed by personal check in time.
 Then, there may be a discussion on a Dharma theme, on a book, or sutta.
 A commitment to confidentiality is important.
 It’s a good idea to create a covenant, or agreement, that members of the group will abide by.
 Here is a sample covenant from one sangha that meets locally.